gchinmayhegde/Task-Manager/README.md

-# Task-Manager
+# Task Manager Application
-A Professional React App to maintain your daily tasks
+> A professional React task management app built with Context API and useReducer for efficient state management.